Welcome to our website!

 practicing monastic principles of prayer, study and service in unique ways.

-- Non-residential - there is no requirement to live in a certain place.
-Our members live and work in various
+- Non-residential - Our members live and work in various places, but are connected by the love and

-abilities in the world, and the world of action provides us with material for further prayer and contemplation.
+our talents and abilities in the world, and the world of action provides us with material for further

 If you seek a place to know, love and serve the Lord in your own unique way, in the way that God made you,